Know before you sign your lease

 Watch out for rental scams

-A rental scam is a fraudulent activity by a person who claims to rent a property that isn’t their rental, doesn’t exist, or is their rental but is different from what’s advertised.
-Scammers may place phony ads to find their victims, and may offer certain enticements, such as not requiring a credit or background check or rent that's below the market's norm.
+A rental scam is a fraudulent activity by a person who claims to rent a property that doesn’t belong to them, doesn’t exist or is different from what’s advertised.
+Scammers may place phony ads to find their victims or offer certain enticements, such as not requiring a credit or background check or offering below-market rent.

 1. You’re asked to wire funds or use cash to pay for the security deposit and initial month's rent.